-- breathlessness that seems inappropriate;

-- chronic (daily for two months) or intermittent, unusual cough;

-- frequent or unusual sputum production;

-- relapsing acute infective bronchitis; and

-- risk factors such as exposure to tobacco smoke, occupational dusts and chemicals, and a strong family history of COPD.
+- breathlessness that seems inappropriate; - chronic (daily for two months) or intermittent, unusual cough; - frequent or unusual sputum production; - · relapsing acute infective bronchitis; and - risk factors such as exposure to tobacco smoke, occupational dusts and chemicals, and a strong family history of COPD.

-There is evidence that in a general practice setting, patients with comorbidities may be more commonly mis-diagnosed with COPD.
+There is evidence of both underdiagnosis (Toelle 2013) and misdiagnosis of COPD in the community (Zwar 2011).
+In a general practice setting, patients with comorbidities may be more commonly misdiagnosed with COPD.
 Spirometric assessment is important in these patients to minimise this risk (Zwar 2011).
 Two pulmonologists reviewed 333 patients with physician-diagnosed COPD and/or asthma.
 The patients had two or more emergency room visits or admissions over the preceding 12 months, with prospective evaluation over the next 10 months.
 The study found that a third of these patients had neither asthma nor COPD, and a quarter may not even have any form of airflow limitation.
 The study highlighted the importance of spirometry in making the correct diagnosis, which had been performed in less than a third of the patients studied (Jain 2015).